 Cost-effective & scalable: The programme does not require investment in classrooms or in teachers.
 Play Schemes are run by voluntary workforce using local materials.

 Promotes community-action: We create a platform of change-makers at community-level.
 The group of Mothers quickly becomes a very powerful platform for further change and development in their community.
 Through participating in the programme, these Mothers gain a thirst for further learning, realise change is possible and develop skills and peer support networks to put ideas into action.

-Increases demand for ECD: By raising awareness of the importance of ECD, the programme encourages communities to hold schools and government to account and to demand better ECD services.
+Increases demand for early childhood development: By raising awareness of the importance of early childhood development (ECD), the programme encourages communities to hold schools and government to account and to demand better ECD services.
 This is a vital catalyst for systems reform.